BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 - Go back to build the bootJar for other platforms.
 - Finally, upload and make a release.

-It goes without saying that a human is inefficient and unreliable at performing repeated tasks.
-Any discovered defect meant that I needed to do the steps again.
+It goes without saying that a human is inefficient and unreliable at doing repeated tasks.
+Any  mistake meant that I had to do the steps over.
 A lot of time was wasted.
 [Automated pipelines](https://goodreads.com/book/show/56771495-continuous-delivery-pipelines---how-to-build-better-software-faster) come to the rescue.
 Over time, I automated most of the steps so that my input is reduced to more or less one click.

 A good first step is to set the [output dir](https://vitejs.dev/config/build-options#build-outdir) in **vite.config.js** or equivalent config.
 I pointed it to the backend location so that I don't have to copy the static files manually.